T

 Insider tips

-• Learn a few basic Japanese phrases; while many tourist spots have English information, it's always appreciated.
+• Learn a few basic Japanese phrases; while many tourist spots have English signage, local interactions are enhanced by politeness.

 Packing highlights